KasmyrA/Sierpinski-figures/README.md

 ## Contributing

-This is a semester project for Mathematical Modeling course.
+This is a semester project for the Mathematical Modeling course.
 Feel free to use this code for educational purposes.

 ## Authors